2D sandwiches, artificial layered building blocks for multifunctional materials

 Material Design Strategies

 This project will provide material design strategies that can remove the stringent lattice matching criteria to stack different classes of layered materials.
-It will provide these classes of layered materials with similar stacking freedom as layered materials with vdWIs.
+It will also provide these classes of layered materials with similar stacking freedom as layered materials with vdWIs.

-Insights and Implications
+Insights and Interbreeding

 These insights will allow the interbreeding of different classes of layered quantum materials, such as: